DUNE/computing-training-basics-short/_episodes/01-introduction.md

 ## Schedule

-This incarnation of the computing training spans two days.
+This version of the computing training is designed for one half day.

-The official schedule for this training is on the [Indico site](https://indico.fnal.gov/event/54191/timetable/#20220512).
+The official schedule for this training is on the TBA Indico site  <!--- [Indico site](https://indico.fnal.gov/event/54191/timetable/#20220512). --->

 ## Support